Learning to Generate All Feasible Actions: Robotic Grasping Setup

 \subsection{Comparison}

-In the evaluation, we are comparing different f-divergences with each other and with two other approaches.
-The analyzed f-divergences are the \gls*{fkl}, \gls*{rkl}, and \gls*{js} divergences.
-The two other approaches are an \gls*{me} RL algorithm similar to \gls*{sac} in \cite{haarnoja2018soft}, which trains the actor to minimize
+In the primary experiment, we are comparing different f-divergences with each other and with two other approaches.
+The first is a \gls*{me} RL algorithm similar to \gls*{sac} in \cite{haarnoja2018soft}, which trains the actor to minimize

 with $\mathcal{M}$ being the replay memory.
-The critic is trained as described in Section \ref{sec:method}.
+The critic is trained as described in Section~\ref{sec:method:ac}.
 Instead of using the reparameterization trick with a known distribution to estimate the entropy, we use the \gls*{kde}.
 The other approach is an implementation of a conditional \gls*{gan} (\cite{mirza2014}) with a growing dataset.
 The min-max optimization problem is given through

-with the positive replay memory $\mathcal{M}_p$, which grows through successful interactions with the environment.
-An asterisk is added (e.g., JS*) when using action optimization, rejecting 10\% of the proposed actions with the lowest probability density.
-The actor gradient estimators for all approaches are listed in Table \ref{tab:grad_est}.
+with a positive replay memory $\mathcal{M}_p$ only containing feasible actions.
+An asterisk is added (e.g., JS*) when using action optimization, rejecting $10\%$ of the proposed actions with the lowest critic value.

-In the following section, we only compare with approaches that do not explicitly utilize the structure of the problem, as the intention of the proposed approach is to be generally applicable in a continuous \gls*{cb} problem setting.
-A comparison with a widely used approach from the grasping literature is conducted in Appendix \ref{app:experiments}.
+In the secondary evaluation, we compare with a common approach in the literature (\cite{zeng2020tossingbot}) that uses spatial equivariance.
+The domain-specific approach utilizes fully convolutional networks to output a probability of success for each action of a \textit{discretized} action space.
+As in \cite{zeng2020tossingbot}, the observation is fed into the neural network multiple times with different rotations.
+The neural network then only needs to output a one-channel image containing the probability of success of each discretized $x,y$ action for the given rotation of the image.
+This approach thus uses translation equivariance by using a \gls*{cnn} and rotation equivariance.
+In the experiments, we denote it as the heat-map approach (H).

+The approach is implemented using fully convolutional networks with an hourglass structure, adopting the beginning of the Resnet in Figure~\ref{fig:neuralnetwork} and adding the same structure in reverse order with nearest-neighbor upsampling.
+The approach predicts grasping success for 78x78 pixels with 16 rotation angles, trained on a cross-entropy loss on the grasping outcome sampled from the replay buffer.
+The replay buffer is also filled with imitation learning examples, and maximum uncertainty sampling is applied.
+For evaluation, the success estimate of each discretized action is used as its probability to be sampled.
+To increase accuracy, an inverted temperature factor increases the difference between higher and lower score actions.
+Specifically, the actions are sampled according to

+with $\xi$ being the fully convolutional network with $s$ as input and as output shape the discretized action space $\mathcal{A}_d$.
+The inverted temperature was set to $\beta=100$ for $H$ and $\beta=1000$ for $H^*$.